 Colleagues are liking Vote Her In, too.

 Above is an image with Vote Run Lead founder, Shannon Garrett.
 Below is an image from a signing and talk at the Lubeznik Center for the Arts.

-And then there are my colleagues on Instagram.
-Here is just one of many great images of #VoteHerIn there.
-For more, go to: @voteherinbyrebeccasive.
+And then there are my Instagram colleagues.
+Here is one of many great images of #VoteHerIn there.
+For more, follow me at: @voteherinbyrebeccasive.